 How We Make Fish Oil

 Fish oil is made from the tissue of fatty fish such as salmon, mackerel or anchovies.
 Here at Omega 3 of Norway our fish oil is made from wild caught anchovies and contains over 90 % triglycerides, the most natural form of the omega – 3 fatty acids.
-(A patented 10x step distillation process, achieves the highest levels of Purity & Richness in a Wild Water Omega 3).
+We use a patented 10x step distillation process, that achieves the highest levels of Purity & Richness in a Wild Water Omega 3.
 This makes them easier to absorb in our body and increases the bio efficiency and therefore their health benefits.

 Omega – 3 fatty acids are so-called essential fatty acids, because our body depends on them but cannot produce them itself.
 Consuming omega – 3 through food alone is possible, but difficult, so with a high-quality supplement you can easily make sure that you reach your daily quota of those fatty acids.

 Fish oil is extracted from fish and contains the fatty acids Eicosapentaenoic acid (EPA) and Docosahexaenoic acid (DHA).
 After it is extracted, the oil has to be distilled and purified to make sure that it contains no pollutants and is high in the fatty acids EPA and DHA.
 There are several technologies to purify and process the oil.
 We use a special patented molecular distillation procedure to guarantee the best quality outcome.
 The EPA and DHA in our products take on the molecular structure of triglycerides, which is the most natural and stable form.
 Other supplements contain EPA and DHA as ethyl-esters, which are technically speaking not fats any more, which can influence their absorption rate into our system.
 We are committed to purity, quality and innovation and our products meet all the industry standards with regard to safety, traceability and sustainability, which enables us to present products with the lowest rates of environmental pollutants in the industry.